Less but better

 Problem is, it seems as though people are hard-wired with a do-more mindset.

 I see it all the time in our industry.
-They design solutions for problems that don’t exist.
-They make something far more complicated than needed.
-They do a whole bunch of stuff that adds little or no value.
+We design solutions for problems that don’t exist.
+We make something far more complicated than needed.
+We do a whole bunch of stuff that adds little or no value.

 People think you’re mad if you say you want less stuff .
-In-fact the American Dream revolves around the idea that more is better — but that story is for another day.
+The American Dream revolves around the idea that more is better — but that story is for another day.